 925 E. Wells St., (414) 765-1166

-A Bartolotta restaurant, Bacchus is a sleek and stylish space inside the historic Cudahy Tower.
-Fine dining at its most exquisite with an emphasis on seafood, handmade pastas and meats, along with an amazing, award-winning wine list.
+The newly renovated Bacchus provides a sleek, stylish dining experience just inside the historic Cudahy Tower.
+On the menu, you'll find creative, yet accessible fare at its most exquisite with an emphasis on seafood, handmade pastas and meats, along with an amazing, award-winning wine list.

 1716 N. Arlington Pl., (414) 755-0099

 This Brady Street restaurant specializes in tapas and an impressive selection of wine in a dimly lit, comfortable and intimate environment.
 The mood here is mellow, and the staff is friendly and extremely helpful should you or your date have any questions about the five-page wine list.

 Bodegón at Hotel Madrid